cosmos/cosmos-sdk/docs/architecture/adr-042-group-module.md

 Members of a group can vote on proposals.
 There are four choices to choose while voting - yes, no, abstain and veto.
 Not all decision policies will support them.
 Votes can contain some optional metadata.
-During the voting window, accounts that have already voted may change their vote.
 In the current implementation, the voting window begins as soon as a proposal is submitted.